23 FAQs about product liability

 - Can I be sued or prosecuted for producing or supplying a defective product, even if it hasn't caused any damage or injury?

-- How safe do I need to ensure that my product is?
+- How safe must my product be?

 - Can I insure myself against product liability claims, and how can I minimise the insurance premiums?